bbauska/UC-Davis-JS-Basics/readme.md

   title="Color Theme Editor"
   alt="Color Theme Editor." />
 </p>
 <p>Select Color Theme.
 There we go.
-Here I've got the Color Themes and I can select
+Here I&apos;ve got the Color Themes and I can select
 that.
 Sometimes you have to mess around with Extensions in the Theme Editor, in the Settings to really figure it out.
-There's all themes that you can get for Visual Studio Code to customize it and make it look the way you want it to look.
+There&apos;s all themes that you can get for Visual Studio Code to customize it and make it look the way you want it to look.
 I go back to my files and here I am.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->